BlackMages/ToS-Addons/fpssavior/README.md

 Notes:
 - Fallen Leaves on orsha are disabled only on UL because it's related with boss gimmick, and when disabled can cause some trouble for people that doing those gimmick.
 - If you're upgrading from any version before 2.5.0, your /fs_draw_mon and /fs_draw_pl might be set to 0 and might cause people name stuck on screen and most stuff dissapeared.
 Deleting the settings.json file (see below) or adjusting the value will fix this issue.
 - FPS Savior saves the settings on settings.json file inside the addon/fpssavior folder.
-There are newer version that add new stuff the settings.json content, and this make the old one incompatible without some adjustment and might cause the addon to not work at all.
+There are newer version that add new stuff the settings.json content, and this make the old one incompatible without some adjustment and might cause the addon to behave weirdly or not work at all.
 So, in case where the addon didn't work, deleting settings.json file might help.
 ---
 ### Commands:
 - /fpssavior help